yanglimath/pure-qLRC-finite-bounds/README.md

   N = m - ell*(r+1)
   kappa <= min_ell {ell*r + k_opt^(Q)(N,delta)}.
   ```
 The variable `grassl_same` is used to reconstruct the largest known dimensions of linear codes recorded in Grassl’s code table [14] for `Q in {4, 9}`, `delta in {3, 5, 7, 9, 11}`, and `0 <= N <= 130`.
 For the numerical evaluation, we treat these best-known dimensions as the exact values of `k_opt^(Q)(N, delta)`.
 Therefore, whenever the optimality of a recorded dimension has not been established, the resulting CM-like bound and the associated numerical comparisons are conditional on this assumption.

-## Output order

-1. GG Singleton-like bound in (1)
-2. Pure Singleton-like bound in (7)
-3. Pure Griesmer-like bound in (8)
-4. Pure Plotkin-like bound in (9)
-5. Pure Sphere-packing-like bound in (10)
-6. [26, Theorem 6] Griesmer-like bound
-7. [26, Theorem 6] CM-like bound
-8. [26, Theorem 6] Singleton-like bound
-9. [26, Theorem 6] Plotkin-like bound